What is marketing?

 Will anyone buy what you're selling?

-Marketing experts say that there are four factors that influence the purchase decision.
+Marketing experts say that there are four factors that influence purchasing decisions.
 These four factors are known as the marketing mix or the four Ps:

 - Product: What are you going to sell?